My name is Danielle Lussier, and I am Métis and mum to a Trio of Tiny Métis from Treaty 1 Territory and the Homeland of the Métis Nation.

 My ensign was designed by Mary McPherson, an Ojibwa artist and member of Couchiching First Nation who grew up in Thunder Bay.

 In 2015, Mary was awarded the Aboriginal Arts and Stories Award and the Governor General’s History Award.
 Laureate of the Hnatyshyn Foundation Indigenous Art Award in 2017, she earned a degree in Fine Arts with a minor in Indigenous Learning from Lakehead University in 2019.
 Mary and I once accidentally attended a night baseball game on the way home from a trip to the art store where we had to google the rules and were largely confused about which team we were supposed to be cheering for (we chose the team that was losing.
 Badly.).
-Mary is currently studying Common Law at the University of Ottawa, and her art and mind will change the world.
+Mary is currently working towards her PhD in Law, and her art and mind will change the world.